wakaspar/ourcade-ts/README.md

 # Ourcade TS

 This project is still in development.

 Ourcade is a TypeScript application with the end-goal of supporting user-curated scoreboards regarding pinball and arcade cabinet games.
 The idea was born out of many conversations with fellow pinball and arcade gamers, as we discussed what sort of features we would like to see in an application to support our favorite hobby.
-When I started learning TypeScript, I took a look at this idea again with the intention of building it out as a self-developed, self-supported, widely available application.
+When I started learning TypeScript, I took a look at this idea again with the intention of building it out as a self-developed, self-supported, widely available web application.

 Currently, we can CRUD users and scores, login/logout, and view an admin scoreboard which includes all current user scores.